alanmacgowan/WebApplication.Core/README.md

 ```
 ./docker-compose-up.ps1 -environment "staging"
 ```
-Sql Server container might take a couple of minutes to start, API has retry logic with Polly in order to run ef migrations.
+SQL Server container might take a couple of minutes to start, API has retry logic with Polly in order to run ef migrations.
 Navigate to http://localhost:8040/ for UI and http://localhost:8048/swagger/index for API.

 To stop: